 - 3 cloves garlic minced

-- 1 can white beans, drained and rinsed any type
+- 15 oz can white beans drained and rinsed

 - shaved Parmesan cheese and crusty bread or saltines for serving

-- In a soup pot or dutch oven over medium heat, brown the beef, breaking it up with a wooden spoon.
+- In a large soup pot or Dutch oven over medium heat, brown the beef, breaking it up with a wooden spoon.

-- When beef is browned, move it to the side of the pot and add onion, carrots, celery and potatoes.
-Season with salt and pepper and saute about 10 minutes more.
-Stir occasionally keeping the beef and vegetables separate (the fat from the beef should be enough not to add any oil but add olive oil if needed, fat can also be drained if it's too much).
+- When beef is almost browned, move it to the side of the pot and add the onion, carrots, celery and potatoes.
+Season with ½ teaspoon salt and pepper and saute about 10 minutes more.
+Stir occasionally keeping the beef and vegetables separate (the fat from the beef should be enough not to add any oil, but add olive oil if needed, fat can also be drained if it's too much).

 - Add tomatoes, beans, stock, water and parsley and season again with 1 teaspoon salt.
 Bring to a boil, then reduce heat to medium low and simmer soup about 30 minutes or until potatoes are tender.

 - Serve soup with shaved Parmesan (use a vegetable peeler), more chopped parsley to garnish, and crusty bread or saltine crackers.